neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 https://{yourClerkDomain}/.well-known/jwks.json
 ```

-You can find your JWKS URL in the Clerk Dashboard under **Configure → Developers → API Keys.** Click **Show JWT Public Key** and copy the JWKS URL for later.
+You can find your JWKS URL in the Clerk Dashboard under **Configure → Developers → API Keys**.
+Click **Show JWT Public Key** and copy the JWKS URL for later.

 For advanced JWT configuration, such as adding claims or setting token lifespans, create a blank JWT template in **Configure > JWT Templates**.
 A dedicated Neon template is coming soon.